AdaCore/training_material/courses/static_analysis_suite/150_lab_customization.rst

 Notice that there is also an history for this bar.

-* Remove the `--level` switch to use the default level.
+* Remove the :ada:`--level` switch to use the default level.

 ===================
 Tools Integration